tansive/tansive/README.md

 Target: Mid August, 2025:

-- All tools - are exported via Tansive's secure MCP endpoint as well as Tansive's internal tool call interface that uses UDS.
+- All tools are exported via Tansive's secure MCP endpoint as well as Tansive's SkillSet interface.
-- Add multiple MCP servers in a Tansive SkillSet.
-This allows one to compose rich workflows combining tools to access multiple systems.
+- Support for multiple MCP servers in one Tansive SkillSet.
+This allows one to compose rich workflows combining multiple systems.
-- Add support for remote MCP servers
+- Support for remote MCP servers
 - Better documentation and examples

 Target: Mid September, 2025: